Testing is designed to tell us things we want to know about individual cells and batteries.

 The Conductance "C" is similarly calculated as C=I/E (the reciprocal of the impedance)

 Note that the impedance increases as the battery deteriorates while the conductance decreases.
-Thus C correlates directly with the battery's ability to produce current whereas Z gives an inverse correlation.
+Thus C correlates directly with the battery's ability to produce current, that is, its capacity, whereas Z gives an inverse correlation.
 The conductance of the cell therefore provides an indirect approximation to the State of Health of the cell.
 This measurement can be refined by taking other factors into account.
 These are outlined in the page about State of Health.

 In addition to impedance and conductance these tests will obviously detect cell defects such as shorts, and open circuits.

 These test methods can be used with different cell chemistries however different calibration factors must be built into the test equipment to take into account differences in the aging profiles of the different chemistries.

 Impedance and conductance testing are reliable, safe, accurate, fast and they don't affect the battery performance.
 They can be carried out while the battery is in use or they can be used to continuously monitor the battery performance, avoiding the need for load testing or discharge testing.

 Note that DC measurements do not recognise capacitance changes and therefore measurements of the internal resistance of the cell do not correlate so well with the SOH of the cell.

 Using a conventional ohmmeter for measuring the resistance of the cables, contacts and inter-cell links is not satisfactory because the resistance is very low and the resistance of the instrument leads and the contacts causes significant errors.
 More accuracy can be achieved by using a Kelvin Bridge which separates the voltage measuring leads from the current source leads and thus avoids the error caused by the volt drop along the current source leads.
 See also charger voltage sensing.